 The scope of authority of the University extends to persons identified as students because of their status as enrolled in the institution on a part-time, full-time, or auditing basis.
 This scope of authority also extends to persons with a continued intent to pursue an education at the University of Nevada, Reno, which includes, but is not limited to the following: persons participating in orientation programs, persons participating in early-start programs, and incidents involving current students that occur between terms and during vacation periods.
 Every student shall be responsible for his or her conduct from the time of application for admission through the actual awarding of a degree, even when conduct occurs before classes begin or after classes end, such as during periods between terms.
-The Student Code of Conduct shall apply to a student's conduct even if the student withdraws from school while a disciplinary case is pending.
-When a student leaves the University, any unresolved complaints of alleged student misconduct will be reviewed and addressed upon the student's return.
-If there were circumstances involving a student graduate of the University who is found to have been involved in action, which directly affects the status of his or her degree and/or the University community, then the University would invoke its authority to resolve the incident through a review of, and possible action to modify, the student's status and record including revocation of degree if warranted in accordance with NSHE Code 6.3.7
+The Student Code of Conduct disciplinary process shall be followed to its conclusion even if the student withdraws from school while a disciplinary action is pending.
+If a graduate of the University is found to have been involved in material academic misconduct that impacts the reputation of the University, the University will invoke its authority to resolve the incident through a review of, and possible action to modify, the graduate's status and record including revocation of degree if warranted in accordance with NSHE Code 6.3.7